-Self-Assessment Tax Return — a document, which has the purpose of informing HMRC about the income received, for which a person needs to pay income tax.
+Self-Assessment Tax Return — a document, which has the purpose of informing HMRC about the gross income received, for which a person needs to pay income tax.
 The system helps to calculate the tax due.
-This is necessary not only for self-employed people, for example, an employee (PAYE) may also need to file a self-assessment tax return due to certain obligations.
+This is necessary not only for self-employed people.
+For example, an employee (PAYE) may also need to file a tax return due to certain obligations.
 Failure to do so means a serious fine from HMRC.

 Self-Employed — people who do not work for hire, but for themselves.
 This includes the sale of goods and the provision of services.
 The person is classified as a sole trader or self-employed, even if he or she has not yet reported this to HMRC.
 Partners are also classified as self-employed.
-It is necessary to register and comply with the rules of taxation of the self-employed (fill out a Self-Assessment tax return) and National Insurance.
+It is necessary to register and comply with the rules of taxation of the self-employed and National Insurance.

 Subcontractor — a person who performs construction work for the contractor, but is not an employee of the contractor.
 If a person is classified as a subcontractor in the CIS, it means that the tax will be deducted from the income a person gets.

 Tax Refund (Tax Rebate) — the amount individuals and legal entities get back from HMRC (the budget and state funds) if they have overpaid taxes.
 According to the law, if you travel to a temporary job and pay to get there yourself, you can get a tax refund.